asdatarius/otus-linux/05-systemd/README.md

         exit 0
     fi
 else
-    echo "The file '$LOG_FILE' does not exist, use full path plz." usage fi
+    echo "The file '$LOG_FILE' does not exist." usage fi
 ````